apiaryio/api-blueprint/Tutorial.md

     # Group Gist
     Gist-related resources of *Gist Fox API*.

 As our API will eventually provide more resources it is a good practice to group related resources together for better orientation.
-Here we will be grouping all Gist-related resources under a group simply called *"Gist"*.
+Here we will be grouping all Gist-related resources under a group simply called the *"Gist"*.

 #### URI Template

     ## Gist [/gists/{id}]

 A variable component of a Gist URI expressed in the form of [URI Template][].
-In this case an id of Gist is the variable in its URI expressed as `{id}`.
+In this case an id of Gist is the URI variable expressed as `{id}`.

 <a name="uri_parameter"></a>
 #### URI Parameters